 A well built Mutual Fund Portfolio will give you peace of mind even during uncertain times.
 And making a good, resilient Mutual Fund Portfolio is no rocket science.
 So in this article, we discuss how you can make a Mutual Fund Portfolio that will be resilient during the down cycles of the market and will also allow you to participate and take advantage of a growing economy.

-Asset Allocation and Goals plays an important role when it comes to making a financial portfolio.
-There are few rules, or we might say ‘guidelines’, in personal finance which should be followed when making a Mutual Fund Portfolio.
+Asset Allocation and Goals play an important role when it comes to making a financial portfolio.
+There are a few rules, or we might say ‘guidelines’, in personal finance which should be followed when making a Mutual Fund Portfolio.
 These rules help you with Asset Allocation, Risk Distribution and achieving your ultimate goal – Wealth Generation.

 - Before you Make a Mutual Fund Portfolio

 - How to Make a Good Mutual Fund Portfolio?

 - How to apply 70-20-10 Rule while making a Mutual Fund Portfolio?

 - How to apply 60-30-10 Rule while making a Mutual Fund Portfolio?